-Beach volleyball is very popular among nomads in Los Cristianos, and you can find people playing every day.
+Beach volleyball is very popular among nomads in Los Cristianos, and you can find people playing daily.

 Explore the national parks

 Tenerife is a paradise for hikers.
-There are three main parks on the island, each with several hiking trails to explore.
+The island has three main parks, each with several hiking trails.

-Ananga Rural Park, which covers the north of the island, is one of the most beautiful places.
-It makes me feel although I’ve been transported to another country!
+Ananga Rural Park, which covers the island’s north, is one of the most beautiful places.
+Its beauty makes me feel as though I’ve been transported to another country!

 Aside from hiking, Tenerife is a hub for all kinds of outdoor sports, including windsurfing, kitesurfing, rock climbing, paragliding, sailing, and surfing.
 One of the main reasons people move to Tenerife is to hit the waves.

-Whether you’re bar-hopping in Playa Las Americas or drinking all night at a beach party, you don’t have to look far to find a wild party here.
-But at the same time, Tenerife is so much more than just a party destination.
+Whether bar-hopping in Playa Las Americas or drinking all night at a beach party, you don’t have to look far to find a wild party on Tenerife.
+However, Tenerife is more than just a party destination.

 Yoga and spiritual gatherings

-Yoga is very popular on the island, with endless retreats and classes to choose from.
-Tenerife is a very spiritual place and many people move here for that reason.
+Yoga is very popular on the island, with endless retreats and classes.
+Tenerife is very spiritual, and many people move here for that reason.

-To sum it up, your lifestyle can be whatever you want in Tenerife.
-You can spend your day getting drunk on the beach in the south, or you can live in the mountains in the north meditating every day.
-I’ve met all kinds of people here, even some who live in caves.
+Your lifestyle can be whatever you want in Tenerife.
+You can spend your day getting drunk on the beach in the south or live in the mountains in the north, meditating daily.
+I’ve met many types of people here, even some who live in caves.

 Digital nomad Tenerife community